 - Cinnamon tea or cinnamon coffee

 For the beginners the easiest method is 12/12 where you don’t eat for 12 hours and eat for 12 hours.
 From there you can increase your fasting window for 2 hours every 2 weeks.
 It is not recommended to fast every single day but rather fast for 4 days in a week.
-The most optimal is fasting every 2 days.
+The most optimal is fasting every 2 days, for example Monday, Wednesday and Friday.
 But do listen to your own body and adjust IF to your needs.

 WHAT SHOULD I CONSUME DURING THE EATING WINDOW?